loveparashar150333/Placement-awareness/Cisco-ctc-breakdown.md

 # Cisco recent CTC breakdown for Freshers for SDE-1 role

-Hi, I am your friend Love parashar, This document contains the expected current CTC trend of Cisco for SDE-1 role for freshers this year.
+Hi, I am your friend **Love parashar** 😁, This document contains the expected current CTC trend of Cisco for SDE-1 role for freshers this year.

 Here Below, I have picked the recent CTC breakdown of Cisco for this year.